keptn/lifecycle-toolkit/docs/content/en/docs/migrate/strategy/_index.md

   into a Kubenetes `StateFulSet` workload; see [Workload Resources](https://kubernetes.io/docs/concepts/workloads/controllers/) for more information.
-* A Keptnv1 service that runs a webserver can probably be translated into a Kubernetes `Deployment` workload.
+* A Keptn v1 service that runs a webserver can probably be translated into a Kubernetes `Deployment` workload.